microsoft/msticpy/docs/source/visualization/ProcessTree.rst

 schema (ProcSchema, optional)
     The column schema to use, by default None
-    If None, then the schema is inferred show_progress (bool, optional)
+    If None, then the schema is inferred show_summary (bool, optional)
-    Shows the progress of the process (helpful for very large data sets) debug (bool, optional)
+    Shows summary of the built tree, default is False. debug (bool, optional)
     If True produces extra debugging output,
     by default False